inabikarilibrary/inalib/inapedia/players/belgian/luxie.md

 He was at some point considered one of the best players in the world, as well as arguably the strongest Chain player ever.

+## Style of Play

+Luxie's Chaining is generally standard, with the exception of the use of his signature Beta in Vanilla.
+He is notorious for somehow getting high RNG on his chains a lot of the times.

 ## Achievements

 |Date|Place|Tournament|Tier|